zhudaxia001/emnlp-anonymous/README.md

 3、As a result, the env could refer the above repo, thanks for their great work!

-## Usage

-2、Hence, you only need to fine the right order and run .sh as the paper claims.

 ## Training
 1、Download the code and JSON data ([grpo_sft_data.zip](https://github.com/ding523/Curr_REFT/blob/main/grpo_sft_data.zip)) and organize them as follows:
 ```bash